 Frequently Asked Questions

-Over the years we have had many questions about Hilton Head.
+Over the years we have had many questions about Hilton Head – the Hilton Head FAQ.
 If you don’t see an answer to a question of your own on this page please contact us and we will see if we can do some research.
 For science.

 What are those big things I see way out on the horizon?
 What are those lights I see way out at sea at night?

 Hilton Head sits just north of Savannah, home to one of the busiest ports in the United States.
 What you see are actually very large ships that have business in the port.
-Some will sit offshore for days, and some are so far out that you can’t even see them when you are down on the beach.
+Some will sit offshore for days, and some are so far out that you usually can’t even see them when you are down on the beach.
+Most of these are cargo ships and sit around 12 miles from shore.
+FYI, for a 6-foot person the horizon is about 3 miles offshore.
+From our balcony, which is about 50 feet above sea level, the horizon is 9 to 10 miles.

 With binoculars, I can see what looks like a small city way down the beach to the right.
 I also see lights down there at night.
 What is this?